1ofstate/1ofstate/core/PROTOCOL_SPEC.md

 Mechanics: You can't dump your waste into the river because your personal Impact Score and your well-being will drop instantly.
 Meaning: The system transforms humanity from a "bag of crabs" into a single neural network.

-LAYER 3: ENERGY — "Thermodynamic Currency"
+LAYER 3: ENERGY — "Tokenomics & Resource Allocation"
 Problem 0.73: Money is a fiction (fiat) that is printed by politicians.
 This creates inflation and poverty.
 Solution 1.0: Energy-Backed Currency (Joule-backed Currency).
 Protocol: